Looking to see if you qualify for compensation?Find Out Now

-In 1998, the U.S.-based auto parts maker Federal-Mogul Corporation purchased Turner & Newall and its subsidiary companies.
+In 1998, the U.S.-based auto parts maker Federal-Mogul Corporation purchased Turner & Newall and the subsidiary companies.
 By 2001, Federal-Mogul, overwhelmed with asbestos debt, filed for Chapter 11 bankruptcy protection.

 In 1953, Turner & Newall asked a researcher to investigate the “alleged” link between asbestos and lung diseases.
 When the researcher’s work found a link, Turner & Newall hired another researcher to discredit the work.

 In the public eye, Turner & Newall made the appearance of being a responsible employer.
 But behind closed doors, company officials refused to acknowledge any connection between asbestos and disease.
 The company used public relations firms, attorneys and politicians to quash any discussion of regulations on asbestos.

 When Federal-Mogul bought the company, it also set aside $2.1 billion to settle asbestos-related claims.
 However, Federal-Mogul underestimated the cost of the claims and filed bankruptcy to protect itself from creditors.
 The Turner and Newall asbestos trust was combined with three other Federal-Mogul asbestos trusts and funded with $685 million.
 The T&N trust began processing claims in 2010.